TelenorStartIoT/tutorials/04-arduino-mkrnb1500-mqtt/README.md

 It is now time to start programming the dev kit to send data over the LTE IoT network to MIC.
 In the next lesson we will show you how.

-## Programming the Arduino for MQTT over TLS 1.2 (M1 only)
+## Programming the Arduino for MQTT over TLS 1.2

 Telenor StartIoT Managed IoT Cloud (our platform) is capable of handling MQTT publish/subscribe over a secure TLS 1.2 connection.
 The TLS 1.2 connection must be created with the usage of X.509 certificates and key.
-The Arduino MKR1500 dev kit modem (UBlox R410) has an onboard TLS stack and by using this stack it is possible to send data securely directly to MIC over the M1 network.
-Note that we have not been able to make it work on the NB1 network yet.
+The Arduino MKR1500 dev kit modem (UBlox Sara R410) has an onboard TLS stack and by using this stack it is possible to send data securely directly to MIC over the M1 network.

 The needed certificate and key for your thing can be downloaded from Managed IoT Cloud and transformed into a configuration file for the Arduino sketch.
 Let us start with downloading the example code and adding it to the Arduino IDE.